parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "High level design, and decider or general toolset and technical direction."

+^ But we also got a lot of thoughtful comments, that largely uncontroversial to anyone at this event, I think?

 ---

 # What does 'software architecture' mean to you?
 # **Software Engineer**

 > "The collection of paradigms, data structures, methodologies, and high-level design used to build a given particular piece of software."

+^ Pretty straightforward stuff.

+---

+# What does 'software architecture' mean to you?
+# **Software Architect**

+^ Next up, those who identified as working in software architecture.
+Theoretically these people are the same as the attendees at this event.

 ---